VincentSidot/calc/README.md

 ### Current Limitations
 - **Parenthesis Handling**: The current implementation does not support expressions with parenthesis, such as `((1 + 2) * 3)`.
 - **Floating-Point Operations**: Operations on floating-point numbers are not supported; only integers are handled.
-- **Advanced Mathematical Functions**: The calculator does not support advanced mathematical functions like power, modulus, or trigonometric functions.

 ## Structure